BeschtaBrandon/frontend-coding-challenge/README.md

+# Develop
+Requires NodeJs to be installed.
+- Run 'yarn' in both the root directory and clients directory.
+To run this application locally cd into the root directory of the project inside in the terminal run 'node server.js' to server up the campaigns and cards endpoints.
+To run the front end, cd into clients and run 'yarn start'.

 # Frontend Coding Problem

 This is an Express + ReactJS + HTML / CSS coding problem.
 This task is divided in 4 parts.
 First 3 are mandatory and 4th part is a bonus task.
 Put your code on Github and submit a repository link.